“Ambiguities & Asymmetries”, Review of the SSN Conference, Barcelona, 2014

 Moreover, for my PhD project a number of papers on biometrics were relevant.
 Malorika Jayaram spoke about “Biometrics in Beta” in India where two different systems are currently being established.
 The recording of a huge number of biometric markers and the practices of this biometric recognition of the inhabitants of a whole country are highly problematic.
 A number of privacy concerns are raised in relation to state control and, due to private contractors, the information is likely to be used by commercial actors.
 600.000.000 data sets are already recorded in a centralized database and the system might be used as a blueprint for later programmes.
 The establishing of the identification system however also shows ambiguities: people are enthusiastic to be “recognised” as citizens and expect benefits from the system.
 Interestingly in the history of biometrics in India, the name Francis Galton pops up.
 He used fingerprints collected in the British colony in his influential book on the systematic classification of fingerprints.

 Another interesting paper by Rocco Bellanova, Gloria Gonzalez Fuster and Raphaël Geller was investigating the absence of visibility in surveillance devices.
-The researchers argue that the “obscene” is removed from the “scene”, such as in body scanners, where the scan of the human body is replaced by a shape, only the computer indicating where potential risks might lie.
+The researchers argue that the “obscene” is removed from the “scene”, such as in body scanners, where the human body is replaced by a shape, only the computer indicating where potential risks might lie.
 This absence of the body is contraposed by artistic works that explicitly use the naked body to criticise surveillance and control: obscenity reveals, as the presenters point out, or is it once again: sex sells?

 In the final plenary the highly interdisciplinary nature of the conference becomes obvious jet again.
 A wide range of academic disciplines and artistic and activist approaches come to the fore, a common demand however was to encourage and take seriously critical views from the humanities.